-Figure A 6.20 shows the Northern Hemisphere baseline atmospheric concentration of HFC-227ea from 2007 onwards.
-There is a positive trend in the baseline; in 2016 it increased by 0.1 ppt.
-The GHGI estimates are significantly (~80%) higher than those obtained through inversion modelling.
+Figure A 6.21 shows the Northern Hemisphere background atmospheric concentration of HFC-227ea from 2007 onwards.
+There is a positive trend in the background; in 2018 it increased by 0.13 ppt.
+The GHGI estimates are significantly (more than 100%) higher than those obtained through inverse modelling.
 Both the GHGI and InTEM estimate increasing UK emissions.

-Figure A 6.20 Monthly Northern Hemisphere trend in HFC-227ea estimated from Mace Head observations (blue line).
+Figure A 6.21 Monthly Northern Hemisphere trend in HFC-227ea estimated from Mace Head observations (blue line).
 Red line denotes the annual trend.
 Data under grey shading are not yet ratified.

-Figure A 6.21 Verification of the UK emission inventory estimates for HFC-227ea in Gg yr-1 from 1990.
+Figure A 6.22 Verification of the UK emission inventory estimates for HFC-227ea in Gg yr-1 from 1990.
 GHGI estimates are shown in black.
-InTEM (MHD-only, 3-year) estimates are shown in brown (1σ uncertainty in yellow).
-InTEM (DECC, 2-year) estimates are shown in red.
+InTEM (MHD-only, 3-year) estimates are shown in blue ($\pm 1\sigma$).
+InTEM (DECC, 12-mth) estimates are shown in orange ($\pm 1\sigma$).